zirkelc/lambdalet/README.md

 1.  **User Action**: The process begins when the user clicks a JavaScript **Bookmarklet** in their browser on a page they wish to save.

 2.  **Data Submission**: The bookmarklet sends the page's HTML, URL, and title in a `POST` request to a **REST API** (API Gateway).
-To handle pages with a restrictive Content Security Policy (CSP) that might block `fetch`, the bookmarklet has a fallback that submits a form in a temporary new window.
+To handle pages with a restrictive Content Security Policy (CSP) that might block `fetch`, the bookmarklet has a fallback that submits a form or opens a new temporary window.

 3.  **Authorization**: The **REST API** uses a **Custom Authorizer Function** (Lambda) to validate the request by extracting an API key from the query string.
 Using the query string is necessary to support the form submission fallback, which doesn't allow custom HTTP headers.